How often do you tell yourself ” I should be doing such and such” or ” I’d better do this or that” ?

 Chronic Illness Comes With Chronic Restrictions

-If diagnosed with a “Chronic illness” it means you have something that is ongoing.
+If diagnosed with a “Chronic illness” it means you have something ongoing.
 It’s life changing.
-It may be life changing to varying degrees for each of us but you can guarantee, in the majority of cases, how you used to live is no longer going to be possible.
+It may be life changing to varying degrees for each of us, but you can guarantee, in the majority of cases, how you used to live is no longer going to be possible.

 Yet, despite this knowledge, we still allow ourselves to be drawn into a conversation with our healthy alter ego that goes something like this;